MAISRC/ggplot_plus/README.md

 publication than you might otherwise need to.

 However, there’s a *lot* more to know!
-If you want to dive deeper, please check out the full package guide at insert URL here!
+If you want to dive deeper, please [check out the full package guide](https://maisrc.github.io/ggplot_plus/ "ggplot_plus guide site").